alexander-95/fyp/report.md

 - getMetrics

 IMPLEMENTATION
+- anything else of interest
+  + move onto bigger things: track an aircraft.
+  + run experiment to test limits of the program.

 ##6.Evaluation
 - SOLUTION VERIFICATION
-For the purpose of verifying the validity of my project, I positioned an object at set locations and compared it against the output of my program
+For the purpose of verifying the validity of my project, I positioned an object at set locations and compared it against the output of my program.
+[insert diagram here]
+The above diagram shows how the object moves along a diagonal line at set intervals.
+This is to simulate constant velocity.
+The x and z coordinates are clear from the diagram.
+The y coordinate can be calculated using images from the camera.
+The y coordinate should be constant since the object is moving along the floor.
+The following diagram shows how the y position can be calculated:
+[insert diagram here]

 - SOFTWARE DESIGN VERIFICATION
   + show how centroids were found
   + show how many objects are found